A Birder's Dictionary - Learn Birdwatching Terminology (or mock it)

 noun

-the pain in your neck from staring into treetops.
+the pain in your neck from staring into treetops

 Want to read wild 'effin' birding terminology?
-Check out Effin' Birds A Field Guide to Identification!

 Birding terminology is simply ridiculous.
 The shorthand used by birdwatchers, birders, and ornithologists is expansive, and this list simply does not do it justice.
 Check back for more updates in the future!